Skip to main content

 • What is the de jure and de facto power structure?

-What does each player value, their motivation?
+What does each player value, and what is their motivation?

 Short descriptions of drivers that make each stakeholder move and what can be used to leverage these motivations.
 Eventually, this can be presented as a persona that is helpful in communication and decision-making.